-o Data Collection
+Section 3: Data Collection

-This section can be the same as what was already written for the project proposal, but students should modify or improve it as necessary, based on changes in the project and/or the college supervisor's feedback.
+This section was written for the project proposal but modify or improve it as necessary, based on changes in the project and/or the college supervisor's feedback on the proposal.
 Describe what you actually did, which may differ in some ways from the proposal.
 Any data collection instrument(s) should be included in an appendix.
-If you did a needs assessment, locate this section before the "Intervention" section as you did for the project proposal.
+If you did a needs assessment, locate this section before "The Intervention" section as you did for the project proposal.
 This section should be in the past tense as well.

-o Results and Analysis
+• Section 4: Results and Analysis

-- Present your results in an organized manner (tables and/or graphs for quantitative data, lists and summaries for qualitative data).
-Note: Please do not put the data in an appendix. - Analyze them in a simple way: If your data are quantitative, you can calculate averages and/or frequencies and identify trends and patterns in the data.
+- Present your results in an organized manner (graphs and/or tables for quantitative data, lists and summaries for qualitative data).
+Provide a written narrative to explain the graphs and tables.
+Note: Please do not put the data in an appendix. - Analyze the results in a simple way: If your data are quantitative, you can calculate averages and/or frequencies and identify trends and patterns in the data.
 (You are not expected to do a complete statistical analysis.)
 If your data are qualitative, you can identify general themes and patterns while also noting contradictions and results that don't seem to fit with the rest.